mother— although spelled differently, or did Peter adopt a new surname

 would have moved westward to the new counties of northern Virginia,

 and their language habits might reasonably be expected to reflect

 in those public records.

 Whether the "Arterburn" spelling became the final form of our

 surname as a result of the intersection of German and English

-cultures and languages in Shenandoah County, aided perhaps by
+cultures and languages in 18th-century Shenandoah County,

-origin of our surname are probably not related, otherwise.
+the origin of our surname are probably not related, otherwise.

 As American English continued to evolve and as rhotic pronun-